Zapper-fi/protocol/docs/api-intro/pricing.md

 #### [`account`](/docs/api-intro/onchain-identity) and [`accounts`](/docs/api-intro/onchain-identity#accounts): 2 Credits

 :::info
-Each address used in a query counts as 1 query.
-If you bundle multiple addresses into 1 call the cost = query price * # of addresses.
+Each address used in a query counts as a query.
+If you bundle multiple addresses into a single call the cost = query price multiplied by the # of addresses.
 :::

 ### Free Tier